How To Read Paintings: Monet’s Water Lilies

 Somewhere in the meeting place between your eyes and the picture surface, a discovery is taking place.
 The magic of these pictures — and why they are so beguiling too — is that the encounter unfolds, repeats, returns and spirals like a piece of music.

-Claude Monet produced around 250 paintings based on the water lilies that were growing on the pond at his home in Giverny, a town in northern France where the artist lived for the last 40 years of his life.
+Monet produced around 250 paintings based on the water lilies that were growing on the pond at his home in Giverny, a town in northern France where the artist lived for the last 40 years of his life.

 Monet had long appreciated the value of working in ‘series’.
-His practice of painting the same subject again and again had yielded one of the great achievements of Impressionist art: that the fleeting effects of light and changing weather conditions could be registered as an aesthetic insight.
+His practice of painting the same subject again and again, had yielded one of the greatest achievements of Impressionist art: that the fleeting effects of light and changing weather conditions could be registered as an aesthetic insight.
 To compare and contrast the series of paintings Monet made of Haystacks, for instance, is to explore the transient nature of light, and to witness how the painted effects might utilise an extraordinary breadth of colour and texture.

 The water lily paintings comprise the largest of all of Monet’s series projects.
 He painted them from around 1897 until his death in 1926.
 He used his gardens as the subject matter, and the paintings he made there occupied the artist with growing intensity as he aged.